 - Get to know the Indigenous people of your area, and ask what you can do to lift and raise their voices, honor, and respect their sovereignty.

-- A list of essential reading for anyone interested in Native American experiences and history, compiled by the First National Development Institute, can be found here.
+- A list of essential reading for anyone interested in Native American experiences and history, compiled by the First Nations Development Institute, can be found here.